Boethie/Very-Old-Genesis/README.md

 You can make weapons like the spear, knife, self bow, composite bow, wooden arrow (light) or bone arrow (heavy).
 The choice of wood of your bow will also give different properties.

+A house becomes necessary to store resources, have your garden and be safe.
+To build the walls, you can use the wattle and daub create from dung and Programinis.
+Use log to the corners.
+You can also use the rubble to create more robust walls.
+For the roof, you can choose between the Programinis or Calamites roof.
+Convert indoor with item racks to place your best items, storage boxes to store your resources or jar to create fermented dishes.

 To catch a animal, you need to use a bola.
 Throwing the bola on the animal, you have some chance to immobilize the animal.
 It is then possible to prepare him to become a pet.
 Pets can lead to improve their capabilities (eg: a Coelophysis likes to play at the throwing bone).
 You also can make animal farms through eggs that appear on plants or in nests.
 Certain animals give hides to make clothing.
 The hide need to be tanned before on a tanning rack.

 You can also make ceramic pottery like bowls, vessels or cooking pots.
 With plants, fruits, mushrooms and other resources, you can make porridge, stews and dyes in a cooking pot placed on the campfire.